cwharris/python-starter-mac/README.md

 ```
 Setup `git`
 -
+use `git` so Mac OS will prompt you to instal developer tools.
 ```
-# this will prompt you to install developer tools.
 git --version
 ```
 Setup git config options, including signing key.